 I remember early on in my career getting a phone call from a potential client because he and his girlfriend had just been in a serious motorcycle accident.
 They had the right of way proceeding through a green light in Denver, Colorado and a vehicle turned left in front of them causing them to fly in the air into oncoming traffic.
 My client didn’t own two helmets and lent his to his girlfriend that day.
 Sitting in his hospital room, he had a traumatic brain injury, fractured orbital bones, and permanent damage to his tear duct.
+The Brasure Law Firm, PLLC has legal experts that deal with such cases.
 His right tear duct would, like clockwork, dispense a tear every few minutes which he couldn’t feel or notice because he couldn’t feel his face due to extensive nerve damage.
 He only noticed the issue with his right eye when his shirt would get wet from the tears dropping to his chest.

 The first question he asked me was whether he had a motorcycle accident case.
 Given the fact he did nothing to cause the collision and acted as a responsible motorcyclist on the date of the collision (aside from failing to wear a helmet) he certainly did have a claim against the negligent driver.
 The next question he asked was what impact his decision to not wear a helmet would have on his personal injury claims against the driver.
 He was very concerned about this issue as he was never going to be the same person he was before getting struck by that vehicle.